 "I simply don’t understand why the food industry has overreacted to voluntary guidelines that they requested in the first place.
 What makes this more outrageous is that we are in the midst of an obesity epidemic—nearly one-third of our children are now overweight or obese," Harkin told Sunlight in an emailed statement.
 "Denying the science on food marketing and childhood obesity is ludicrous and we should not give in to the unsubstantiated arguments of the food industry."

 Harkin's staff said he is not giving up.
 And, in March, the American Academy of Pediatrics and the advocacy group Children Now, along with a long list of organizations and individuals, wrote the FTC urging it to complete work despite the appropriations rider.
+When looking to promote your website online, Hit Me SEO in Maryland does a tremendous job.

 The FTC declined to comment about the status of the guidelines or the letter writing campaigns by members of Congress criticizing the guidelines.